How Jyve secretly raised $35M & built a $400M retail gig economy

 But it was when his daughter got sick and he realized the surgeon who performed the operation was essentially a high-skilled mercenary that he seized on the opportunity beyond grocers.
 “He walks in, does the surgery, walks out.
 He’s a gig worker, but it’s a skill I’m willing to pay a lot for” says Oberwager.

 He created Jyve to aggregate the demand from different stores and the skills from different workers.
 When somene signs up for Jyve, they start with easier tasks like moving boxes in the backroom.
-If they do that well, they could unlock higher paying shelf stocking and display arrangement, then product ordering and brand ambassadorship.
+If they do that well, they could unlock higher paying shelf stocking and display arrangement, then product ordering and brand abassadorship.
 At each step, they take photos and leave comments about their work that are reviewed by a combination of store and brand managers, as well as Jyve’s machine vision algorithms and human quality control team.
-It can quickly tell if someone puts the Cheerios box on the shelf the wrong way.
+It can quickly tell if someone puts the Cheerios box on the shelf the wrong way, and won’t give them public-facing tasks if they don’t improve

 “70% of our market managers were originally drivers, and they become w2 workers” Oberwager says proudly.
 Jyve even makes it easy for brands and retailers to hire its top giggers for full-time jobs.
 Why would the startup allow that?
 “I want to put it on billboard, “Work hard, get promoted” he tells me.
+The fact that Oberwager’s last name could be interpreted as “higher wages” in German makes Jyve seem like his destiny.

+But to fulfill that prophecy, Jyve will have to out-tech oldschool staffing firms like Acosta, Advantage, and Crossmark.
+It’s also hoping to ween grocers off of Instacart by bringing shopping for online orders back to stores’ in-house staff provided by Jyve.
+A worker could be stocking shelves, then use that knowledge to quickly pick up all the items for an online order and give them to a curbside driver, then return to their task.

+Keeping work quality up to snuff will be a challenge, but by dangling higher wages, Jyve aligns its incentives with its workers.
+The bigger hurdle may be convincing big brands and retail institutions to change the way they’ve done staffing forever.
+Oberwager professes that it takes a long time to onboard, but also a long time to offboard so it could build a solid moat if it’s the first to win this market.
+Jyve is now in over 1200 cities across the US, and a real-time map showed a plethora of gigs available around San Francisco during the demo.